 What is Intranet Governance?

 Governance refers to policies and structures regarding decision-making.
 Without governance, a country or company will flounder and have trouble meeting its goals.
 The same is true of a business intranet.
-For an intranet governance model to be successful, it must embody several key components:

 1. Establish each key policy and decision about intranet structure and objectives.